fluofoxxo/outrun/README.md

 #### Palmbound (Public Development Server)

-As of 1 September, 2019, an instance of this server named Palmbound is currently publically accessible.
+As of 1 September, 2019, an instance of this server named Palmbound is currently publicly accessible.

 ##### Installation